top of page

 RHAU Annual Awards

-Nominations for the 2025 Annual Rural Health Association of Utah Awards will open in Summer 2025.
+Nominations for the 2026 Annual Rural Health Association of Utah Awards will open July 1, 2026.
 We encourage you to nominate any individuals or organizations who you feel fit the descriptions provided above.

 If you have any questions about the Annual Rural Health Association of Utah Awards, please contact us at info@rhau.org.